“What are you talking about?” I replied.

 An abrupt turn and a masked interaction later, I came home with a big box of blueberries.

 Back in my sunny kitchen, I cranked up an awesome version of “Shortenin’ Bread” by The Tractors discovered by my husband.
-In a time when everyone feels so far away and time feels suspended, stirring the hot berries in my warm kitchen felt like a kind of communion, not just with my grandfather, but the rest of humanity, now sheltered and fragile.
+In a time when everyone felt so far away and time suspended, stirring the hot berries in my warm kitchen felt like a kind of communion, not just with my grandfather, but the rest of humanity, then sheltered and fragile.

 That night, I packed six jars to send my mother.
 But remembering the legacy of my grandfather, I thought of all the people I missed and decided to send each a jar of jam.
 A small gesture to let them know I still loved them.